jasminegmp/huddle-landing-page-with-curved-sections/README.md

 ## Build Info

-I used SCSS preprocessor and used Sass 3.5.1 in order to build index.css: sass index.scss:index.css.
+I used Bootstrap 4 and a SCSS preprocessor.
+I used Sass 3.5.1 in order to build index.css: sass index.scss:index.css.

-All edits were done using HTML and CSS only.

 Solution is live here: https://jasminegmp.github.io/huddle-landing-page-with-curved-sections/